 If your shares are registered directly in your name with our stock registrar and transfer agent, EQ Shareowner Services, you are considered the stockholder of record for those shares and have the right to vote those shares directly.
 If your shares are held in an account at a brokerage firm, bank, or other nominee (for convenient reference, a "broker"), you are considered the beneficial owner of those shares, which are said to be held in "street name," and the broker is considered the stockholder of record for voting purposes.
-As the beneficial owner, you cannot vote the shares in your account directly, but you have the right to instruct the broker how to vote them.
+As the beneficial owner, ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2024 (Item 3). you cannot vote the shares in your account directly, but you have the right to instruct the broker how to vote them.